spaceninja/dnd-adventures/src/adventures/slaad-hospital/index.md

 TODO

-Welcome to In Dire Need, a D&D Adventurers LeagueTM adventure, part of the official D&D Adventurers LeagueTM organized play system and the Storm King's ThunderTM storyline season.
+Welcome to In Dire Need, a D&D Adventurers LeagueTM adventure, part of the official D&D Adventurers LeagueTM organized play system and the Storm King’s ThunderTM storyline season.

 This adventure is designed for **three to seven 5th-10th level characters**, and is optimized for **five 7th-level characters**.
 Characters outside this level range cannot participate in this adventure.
 A player with an ineligible character can create a new 1st- level character or use a pregenerated character.